LLNL/UnifyFS/docs/contribute-ways.rst

 - If your pull request improves performance, please include some benchmark results.
 - The pull request must pass all regression tests before being accepted.
-- All proposed changes must be approved by a UnifyCR project member.
+- All proposed changes must be approved by a UnifyFS project member.

 ---------------